tylermlui/tuffparking/README.md

 # Tuffparking
-A better and more intuitive Website for Cal State Fullerton's parking structures.
+A better and more intuitive website and interface for Cal State Fullerton's parking structures.